claymorwan/lncur/README.md

 # Lncur

-A simple python script to easily port Windows cursor packs to Linux!
+A simple python CLI to easily port Windows cursor packs to Linux!

 ## Install